You want smart political talk without the meltdowns?

 I hate some of the characters, but it will make them laugh and cry.

-I loved your I love the way they quoted you.
+I love the way they quoted you.

-Kevin Canwait.
+Kevin Kinwait.

-No, Heavens No, Heavens for Real.
+No, Heaven's for Real.

-Heavens for Real.
+Heaven's for Real.

 Sorry, my bad.

-Yeah, with all due respect, I mean, you are a total jerk in the beginning of this movie.
+All due respect, I mean, you are a total jerk in the beginning of this movie.

 Thank you.

-And you do a really good No, you are he really is.
+And you do a really good.

 And you're the atheist.